isomerpages/ogp-westgrovepri/_cca/Clubs/Club Gazelle.md

 description: ""
 third_nav_title: Clubs
 ---
 The mission of the club is to promote the awareness of healthy living style through healthy eating and exercises.
-We partner with Health Promotion Board (HPB) and Active Sg to conduct activities which are fun and engaging for our students.
+We partner with Health Promotion Board (HPB) and Active Sg to conduct activities which are fun and engaging for our students.&nbsp;

 Your children will have opportunities to:

-*  Learn healthy eating habits
+* &nbsp;Learn healthy eating habits&nbsp;

-*  Exercise through fun sports and games such as treasure defence, dodgeball and captain ball
+* &nbsp;Exercise through fun sports and games such as treasure defence, dodgeball and captain ball&nbsp;

 * Exercise through dance